 “It is a lot mental,” Chavez said.
 “You’ve got to concentrate on what you’re doing.
 You’ve got to keep after it.
 You need to be focused.”

-Howard said they are always thinking about what adjustments are needed.
+Howard said they always are thinking about what adjustments are needed.
 A spinner bait that had been the lure du jour at Kerr Lake a few days before the trip to Lake Wheeler attracted nothing and was set aside.

 “Some folks fish one way and if the fish are biting that then they are going to catch fish,” Howard said.
 “But we make adjustments all the time until we find what is working.”

 The answer to why they love bass fishing is as elusive as the fish.
 They have no idea why bass fishing is more attractive to them than, say, fishing for bream with a fly rod.

 Howard said he loves the challenge, the feeling of accomplishment he gets when he catches a big bass.

 He has caught a couple of 10-pounders, both released, and Chavez has pulled in a 9-pounder, also returned to the water.
 But it is not size alone that pulls them to the bass boat.
 They get almost as much joy from a 5-pounder as a 7-pounder.